LWT – Lavell’s Wetland Trust

 Lea Farm Lake & Ron Bryant Hide

-North of Lavell’s Lake along the Loddon footpath, is Lea Farm GP, which is about a third longer than Lavell’s, but probably more than three times the area of water.
+North of Lavell’s Lake along the Loddon footpath, is Lea Farm Lake, which is about a third longer than Lavell’s, but probably more than three times the area of water.
 A relatively new lake formed from recent gravel extraction, it has been created as a nature reserve by Summerleaze Ltd, who own the land.

-Summerleaze Ltd have given FOLL exclusive permission to build a hide overlooking the lake, members can use it at any time, visitors are welcome.
+Summerleaze Ltd gave FOLL exclusive permission to build a hide overlooking the lake, members can use it at any time, visitors are welcome.
 The hide seats up to 16 people, plus 6-10 standing and being set upon 6 foot stilt legs, it offers exceptional views across the lake.
 The lake offers a great deal of weedy edges and has a very open aspect with exposed shallow, muddy and gravel lake edges, which annually attract waders like Snipe, Green & Common Sandpipers, Redshank, Greenshank, Dunlin, Ringed and Little-ringed Plover.
 Being flanked on the east side by open grassy landfill, it is often grazed by sheep and is equally attractive to Wigeon, Lapwing, the odd flock of Golden Plover and many corvids, with Peregrine sometimes hunting them and the gathered winter gulls.

 In 2014 we re-dug and profiled the south west corner and now offer one of the best wader nest habitats in Berkshire.
 We hope that in future it will attract successful breeding Lapwing, Redshank and Little-ringed Plover.